cromination/taddimus/web/wp-content/plugins/varnish-http-purge/readme.txt

 **Please report all issues in the [support forums](https://wordpress.org/support/plugin/varnish-http-purge)**

 If you have code patches, [pull requests are welcome](https://github.com/Ipstenu/varnish-http-purge).

+= Don't you work at DreamHost?
+Is this Official or DreamHost only? =

+This plugin was originally adopted and updated for DreamHost's DreamPress server, however it is not (and never has been) for DreamHost _only_.

+I worked at DreamHost from 2012 to 2022, and have maintained the plugin since around 2014 or so.

+This plugin is installed by default for _all_ DreamPress installs on DreamHost, and I still maintain it, but it was not originally an official DreamHost plugin which means I will continue to support all users to the best of my ability.

 = Is this plugin caching my data? =